 The Student Wellbeing Team at NSW School of Languages collaboratively coordinates the implementation of support strategies for students with disabilities and additional learning needs.
 The Student Wellbeing Team assists teachers in planning learning programs that meet the specific learning needs of all students, including those who require learning assistance and support to engage in their education.

-The desired outcomes for the Student Wellbeing Team are aligned to the Department of Education guidelines for supporting students with additional education needs.
+The desired outcomes for the Student Wellbeing Team are aligned to the Department of learning and support needs.

-• To provide coordinated student centred and cyclical planning to accommodate each student's learning and support needs.
 Referral to both internal and external personnel may be part of this process.